microsoft/PowerToys/doc/devdocs/common/FilePreviewCommon.md

 As an example on how to add a new language definition you can look at the one for [registry files](/src/common/FilePreviewCommon/customLanguages/reg.js).

-1. Add the language definition (Written with [Monarch](https://microsoft.github.io/monaco-editor/monarch.html)) to the [`monacoSRC`](/src/common/FilePreviewCommon/customLanguages/) folder.
+1. Add the language definition (written with [Monarch](https://microsoft.github.io/monaco-editor/monarch.html)) to the [`monacoSRC`](/src/common/FilePreviewCommon/customLanguages/) folder.
 The file should be formatted like in the example below.
 (Please change `idDefinition` to the name of your language.)

 ```javascript
 export function idDefinition() {